-- During the grinding process, make sure to dose enough coffee that will evenly fill the basket and immediately halt the grinder.
+- During the grinding process, make sure to dose enough coffee that will even fill the basket and immediately halt the grinder.

 - Ensure that the basket is evenly leveled.
-This is achieved by simply pushing and pulling them backwards to the opposite direction and ensure that the entire basket is well filled.
+This is achieved by simply pushing and pulling them back to the opposite direction and ensure that the entire basket is well filled.

 - Press down the tamper using pressure.
 With as much as ease as possible, with around 30 pounds of pressure.
 Ensure that you do this by turning it at about 720 while still pressing at 20 pounds of pressure.